google/WebFundamentals/src/content/en/updates/2017/11/overscroll-behavior.md

 The `overscroll-behavior` [property][spec] is a new CSS feature that controls the behavior of what happens when you over-scroll a container (including the page itself).
-You can use it to cancel scroll chaining, disable/customize the pull-to-refresh action, disable rubberbanding effects on iOS, and more.
+You can use it to cancel scroll chaining, disable/customize the pull-to-refresh action, disable rubberbanding effects on iOS (when Safari implements `overscroll-behavior`), and more.
 The best part is that ** using `overscroll-behavior` does not adversely affect page performance** like the hacks mentioned in the intro!